brson/comrak/reddit.md

 7. [Update puppet manifest with new version and shasum](#update-puppet-manifest-with-new-version-and-shasum)
 8. [Verify the update](#verify-the-update)

+## Benchmarking

+`SM_TARGET=release script/cm_to_rtjson.py [FILE] --bench` will do a simple benchmark of a single file.

+`SM_TARGET=release script/bench_corpus.py [FILE]` will benchmark an entire comment corpus is json format.
+The corpus is not maintained in tree as it contains proprietary info, but ask someone for a copy of `comment_corpus.json`.
+This is probably the best real-world benchmark we have.

 ### Make updates to snoomark

 Make whatever changes you want in production and save them.
 If you _don't_ need the changes to immediately go to production, then stop here and commit your work.
 Your changes will be reflected the next time the entire deploy-to-production process is completed.